alphagov/verify-proxy-node/doc/overview.md

 ## UK Proxy Node key management

-SAML responses going to EU member state connector nodes will be signed with keys stored on an HSM.
+SAML responses for EU member state connector nodes will be signed with keys stored on an HSM.
 These are keys with self-signed certificates.
 The same key will be used to sign the proxy node metadata.

-The Verify Service Provider will be responsible for signing AuthnRequests and decrypting Responses from the Verify Hub.
+The Verify Service Provider is responsible for signing AuthnRequests and decrypting Responses from the Verify Hub.
 The keys it uses to do this will be stored as sealed secrets.
+The certificates are managed in the [Verify Manage Certificates Service](https://github.com/alphagov/verify-self-service).

 |           Key type.          |        Key location        |
 | ---------------------------- | -------------------------- |